vuejs/apollo/packages/docs/src/guide/apollo/subscriptions.md

 ::: danger
 If you want to update a query with the result of the subscription, use `subscribeToMore`.
-The methods below are suitable for a 'notify' use case
+The methods below are suitable for a 'notify' use case.
 :::

 You can declare [Smart Subscriptions](../../api/smart-subscription.md) in the `apollo` option with the `$subscribe` keyword: